HoggyHog/ipod/README.md

 It was a library I used to read the scroll gestures to appropriately change pages.
 Here are the [docs](https://zingchart.github.io/zingtouch/)

+### How to Scroll

+Press one finger on touch pad, and using the other finger go either clockwise or anticlockwise to scroll in either directions.

 ## Netlify